MAPCATcom/mapcat-docs/doc-source-md/index.md

 To integrate your application with MAPCAT services, you will need to subscribe for one of our plans (free or commercial).
 You can do this by contacting us, most conveniently through our [Pricing page](https://pro.mapcat.com/planpricing/).

-To access our services, an access token is required that connects API requests to your subscription.
-When you subscribe for a plan, we will provide you the MAPCAT access token you may use to integrate your application with MAPCAT services.
-The access token provides a unique identification of your subscription and includes a set of API-keys that allow you to access all the services that you are provided within your subscription.
+To access our services, unique keys are required that connect API requests to your subscription.
+When you subscribe for a plan, we will provide you the MAPCAT access tokens you may use to integrate your application with MAPCAT services.
+The access tokens are API keys that provide unique identification of your subscription and allow you to access all the services that you are provided within your subscription.

 The basic services available in all plans are: map visualization (map tiles rendering), geocoding (search and reverse geocoding) and route planning.
 You will access these services through our [service API-s](./index.html#mapcat-service-apis), using for each the API-keys provided by us.